Bluebird Vs Blue Jay: What Is the Difference?

 Bluebirds and Blue jays both have blue colors on their bodies.
 The male mountain bluebird has a bright blue color all over, while the female is predominantly gray with a gray-blue blue on her wings and tail.

-The male Eastern bluebird has sapphire blue wings, back, and head, as well as a rust-red breast.
+The male Eastern bluebird has sapphire blue wings, a back, a head, and a rust-red breast.
 Females have a gray head, blue streaks on their tail and wings, and a more orange-than-rust breast.

 On the other hand, the blue jay has a white face and blue on its wings, tail, back, and crest, as well as a black collar that runs up the sides of its head.
 The wings have black, blue, and white bands.